Carrie Fisher In ‘Star Wars’: Film’s Producers Confirm That The Late Actress Will Not Appear In Episode IX?

 Furthermore, this wouldn’t be the first time that this technology was used to bring a dead actor back to life in the Star Wars franchise.
 Fans of the series who have seen Rogue One will attest that one of the biggest thrills in the film was to see the late Peter Cushing, who died in 1994, brought back to life as the evil Grand Moff Tarkin.

 “Those shortcomings, as well as the audience’s knowledge about an actor’s death, risk taking the viewer out of the movie-going experience.
-That’s particularly true given the bittersweet quality that will surround seeing Fisher in Episode VIII, which will open in December 2017, given her 40-year association with “Star Wars” and how pivotal she has been to the blockbuster franchise, not just as Leia but as herself too.
+That’s particularly true given the bittersweet quality that will surround seeing Fisher in Episode VIII, which will open in December 2017, given her 40-year association with ‘Star Wars’ and how pivotal she has been to the blockbuster franchise, not just as Leia but as herself too.
 It’s as hard to imagine anyone else in the role as it is digitally conjuring more than a scene or two from footage of Fisher herself.”

 George Lucas on Leia: “Feisty, wise and full of hope in a role that was more difficult than most people might think” https://t.co/YMm6P8f838 pic.twitter.com/jbKXRedX4Y